 - Applications Deadline: July 31, 2018

-- Course Level: Scholarships are available to pursue Postgraduate training programme.
+- Course Level: The studentships are available to pursue Postgraduate training programme.
 Degree Programme On Offer: MSc Epidemiology in the field of Implementation Science (18 months full-time)

-- Scholarship Award: The scheme will provide full scholarships for seven Masters in the 2019 academic year and covers the following:
+- Scholarship Award: The scheme will provide fully-funded positions for seven Masters in the 2019 academic year and covers the following:

 Return economy air fare.

 Monthly stipend to cover living expenses including accommodation.

 Further, recipients’ careers will be tracked with the new TDR Global alumni and stakeholder platform that will monitor the impact of the programme, as well as provide networking and increased visibility opportunities for the Fellows.

 - Nationality: Available to nationals of a low- or middle-income country in the WHO African Region.

 - Scholarship can be taken in South Africa